mstfzdmr/ISiteMapGenerator/README.md

 </br>
 </br>
 <i>Create an XML sitemap that can be submitted to Google, Bing and other search engines to help them crawl your website better.</i>

+To install ISiteMapGenerator, run the following command in the Package Manager Console

+<b>PM> Install-Package ISiteMapGenerator</b>